GEM-benchmark/NL-Augmenter/README.md

 ```bash
 pytest -s --t=my_awesome_transformation
 ```
-(Optional) If you would like to evaluate your transformation against a common HuggingFace 🤗 model, we encourage you to check [evaluation](evaluation)
+(Optional) If you would like to evaluate your transformation against a common 🤗HuggingFace model, we encourage you to check [evaluation](evaluation)

 **Code Styling** To standardized the code we use the [black](https://github.com/psf/black) code formatter which will run at the time of pre-commit.
-To use pre-commit hook, install `pre-commit` with `pip install pre-commit` (installed by default if you've followed the above instructions).
+To use the pre-commit hook, install `pre-commit` with `pip install pre-commit` (should already be installed if you followed the above instructions).
 Then run `pre-commit install` to install the hook.
 On future commits, you should see the black code formatter is run on all python files you've staged for commit.

 ### Submitting

-Once the tests pass and you are happy with the transformation, submit your transformation for review.
+Once the tests pass and you are happy with the transformation, submit them for review.
 First, commit and push your changes:
 ```bash
 git add transformations/my_awesome_transformation/*